diogok/todo/README.md

     $ chmod +x todo
     $ sudo mv todo /usr/bin/todo

+You must configure it so it creates the databases

+    $ todo -c

 To add an item:

     $ todo Must test this awesome tool